Independent Clause Worksheets: Exercises & Answer Key (PDF)

 Independent Clause Exercises

-Identify and correct the error in the use of independent clauses.
+Direction: Identify and correct the punctuation or logical errors in the following sentences.

 1. I went to the store and I bought some milk.